Terms and conditions

 13 Intangible rights

-13.1 ”Intellectual Property Rights” means all existing and future intellectual property rights of any kind, wherever in the world they may arise (and whether or not they are of a legal or economic nature and whether or not they are based on registration), including but not limited to copyright, database rights, design rights, trademark rights, patent rights, utility model rights, topography rights, know-how, trade secrets, company names and product protection under marketing law.
+13.1 ”Intellectual Property Rights” means all existing and future intellectual property rights of any kind, wherever in the world they may arise (and whether or not they are of a legal or economic nature and whether or not they are based on registration), including but not limited to copyright, database rights, design rights, trademark rights, patent rights, utility model rights, topography rights, know-how, trade secrets, company names and marketing law product protection.

 13.3 The Supplier retains all Intellectual Property Rights associated with the Product(s) developed under the Agreement, regardless of whether the development in question was created by the Supplier alone or by the Parties jointly.